 Are Dental Implants Safe For People With Diabetes?

-Sometimes autoimmune diseases like diabetes can increase the chance of complications during dental implant surgery.
 So is it safe for a diabetic person to get a dental implant?

 According to a study by the Journal of the American Dental Association, dental implants are okay for poeple with diabetes.